 - Advocate on behalf of the individual’s needs.

-A Care Manager is responsible for performing interviews with inquirers and with established individuals to assess their needs, determine eligibility for programs, make recommendations for community services or alternate living arrangements, seek out resources to meet needs, determine appropriateness of services, determine level of care, and manage Action Plans and Plans of Care, all based on the needs of the individual.
-A Care Manager is responsible for performing ongoing activities that ensure access to all services from which an individual might benefit.
+Our Care Managers are responsible for performing interviews with inquirers and with established individuals to assess their needs, determine eligibility for programs, make recommendations for community services or alternate living arrangements, seek out resources to meet needs, determine appropriateness of services, determine level of care, and manage Action Plans and Plans of Care, all based on the needs of the individual.
+Care Managers are responsible for performing ongoing activities that ensure access to all services from which an individual might benefit.
 Additionally, Care Managers maintain ongoing case records and make recommendations for community services or alternate living arrangements based on the needs of the individual in their care.
-In keeping with a person-centered care model, the Care Manager recognizes each person’s unique needs and works with the individual’s circle of support (formal and informal supports) to meet needs.
+In keeping with a person-centered care model, Care Managers recognize each person’s unique needs and work with the individual’s circle of support (formal and informal supports) to meet needs.

 Care Managers must be well-versed in evaluating needs based on supporting independence and empowerment and must understand the requirements of various funding sources.
 It is essential that work is completed in a quality and timely manner, efficiently and accurately, in accordance with program standards and guidelines.
 It is sometimes necessary to use some analysis and judgment in determining the best procedure to follow or how to best communicate information to caregivers and inquirers who may be in stressful situations.